BigDataBiology/big-data-biology_org/content/positions/remote-internships.md

    than a page.
 If in doubt, shorter is better.

 2. A CV (ideally in PDF format, **without** a photo).
-Please highlight any links to github, google scholar, &c (while keeping in mind that having these is not at all a requirement!).
+Please highlight any links to github, google scholar, &amp;c (while keeping in mind that having these is not at all a requirement!).

 3. Please describe the exact period in which you could participate.
 We're flexible but, in this round, you should be able to point to 6-12 weeks starting in the next few months (_e.g._, "I can participate for 20 hours/week during May-September, except for a holiday period in July").
-If you would like to participate, but cannot commit any time before 2021, please wait for the next round.
+If you would like to participate, but cannot commit any time before Fall 2022, please wait for the next round.

 You should get a short acknowledgement that the email was received within 48-72